 Please note, that Records Retention Law of the Commonwealth requires the EOLWD website team to preserve records created or received by a state employee.
-Pursuant to this retention requirement comments posted or messages received via an official state agency page on a third-party web-site (such as an official agency profile on a social network) will be treated as state governmental records and may be permanently archived.
-Information that you submit voluntarily through social media sites associated with this agency where such information is publically available, including your name, city or town, and the substance of anything that you post may be disseminated further by being posted online at this website or be publicly discussed by a member of the administration.
+Pursuant to this retention requirement comments posted or messages received via an official state agency page on a third-party website (such as an official agency profile on a social network) will be treated as state governmental records and may be permanently archived.
+Information that you submit voluntarily through social media sites associated with this agency where such information is publicly available, including your name, city, or town, and the substance of anything that you post may be disseminated further by being posted online at this website or be publicly discussed by a member of the administration.

 The information below pertains only to the main EOLWD website: